 So far, places in regular reception centres (CADA) are mostly allocated to vulnerable asylum seekers but whose vulnerability is "obvious" (families with young children, pregnant women and elderly asylum seekers).
-It was expected that the vulnerability assessment inserted in the Law of July 2015 would facilitate identification of vulnerable asylum seekers having less visible specific needs.
-However, the questionnaire that is used by OFII officers only focuses on "objective" elements of vulnerability.
+The questionnaire that is used by OFII officers as part of the vulnerability assessment only focuses on "objective" elements of vulnerability, thereby hindering the identification of less visible needs.